novuhq/novu/docker/enterprise/Readme.md

 This documentation guides you through the process of setting up an on-premises trial of Novu Enterprise using Docker Compose.

-To do this trail you will need to contact [sales](https://notify.novu.co/meetings/ryannovu/30minutes) to get a token.
+To do this trial you will need to contact [sales](https://notify.novu.co/meetings/ryannovu/30minutes) to get a token.

-Note: This is not our preferred way of doing an enterprise trail, all features are available on Novu Cloud with a free trial.
+Note: This is not our preferred way of doing an enterprise trial, all features are available on Novu Cloud with a free trial.

 ## Before You Begin